CeliktepeMurat/ConsensysFinalProject/lendingBorrowing/README.md

 If 80% of group member confirm a person to enroll, this person will be added to group.
 A person should send minimum amount that identified while group creation from creator.

+Two type of lending will be considered.
+One of them is will invest to compound, another is will stay inside the contract to borrowed.
+When someone wants to lend amount, he/she will split amount.
+The proportion wil be specified from creator at begining.
+For example, let say that the proportion of amount to invest is 70%.
+When someone wants to lend money, the 70% of money will invest to compound and 30% of money will stay inside the contract.

 Each group has own balance and this balance will be invested compound.
-Interes income that earned from compound, will be allocated between group member according to their lending rate.
+Interest income that earned from compound, will be allocated between group member according to their lending rate.

->

 ## INSTALLATION